algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 	end
 {% endhighlight %}

-For more information on error handling see the <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/algorithm-errors/">Better Error Handling Guide</a>.
+For more information on error handling see the <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/algorithm-errors/">Better Error Handling Guide</a>.

 ## Algorithm Checklist

-Before you are ready to publish your algorithm it's important to go through this [Algorithm Checklist]({{ site.baseurl }}/algorithm-development/algorithm-checklist/) and check out this blog post for <a href="https://blog.algorithmia.com/advanced-algorithm-design/">Advanced Algorithm Development <i class="fa fa-external-link"></i></a>.
+Before you are ready to publish your algorithm it's important to go through this [Algorithm Checklist]({{site.baseurl}}/algorithm-development/algorithm-checklist/) and check out this blog post for <a href="https://blog.algorithmia.com/advanced-algorithm-design/">Advanced Algorithm Development <i class="fa fa-external-link"></i></a>.

 Both links will go over important best practices such as how to create a good algorithm description, add links to external documentation and other important information.